noiseprotocol/noise_spec/noise.md

      property, but brings other trade-offs.

- *  **5 = Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH and well as an ephemeral-static DH with the recipient's static key pair.
+ *  **5 = Encryption to a known recipient, strong forward secrecy.**  This payload is encrypted based on an ephemeral-ephemeral DH as well as an ephemeral-static DH with the recipient's static key pair.
 Assuming the ephemeral private keys are secure, and the recipient is not being actively impersonated by an attacker that has stolen its static private key, this